dennismoha/ejam-fullstack-test/README.md

 - Go to: [http://localhost:8081/api-docs/#/](http://localhost:8081/api-docs/#/)

 This will open the Swagger UI, where you can see and test all the API endpoints available in your project.
 Each endpoint is documented with details on the expected input and output, so you can easily test different actions directly from the browser.

+### **Branching Strategy**

+1. **`main` Branch**
+   - The `main` branch is the production-ready branch.
+   - It contains stable, production-quality code and is always deployable.
+   - Only fully-tested, approved features should be merged into `main`.

+2. **`develop` Branch**
+   - The `develop` branch is used as the integration branch for all feature development.
+   - It serves as the working branch where features, bug fixes, and enhancements are integrated and tested.
+   - All new features and changes should be merged into `develop` through pull requests (PRs).

+3. **Feature Branches (e.g., `feature/<feature-name>`)**
+   - Feature branches are used to develop new features or work on bug fixes.
+   - Each feature branch should branch off from `develop` and be named descriptively based on the feature
+   - Once a feature is complete, create a pull request to merge it back into `develop`.

+4. **Pull Request (PR) Process**
+   - All code should be merged into `develop` via a pull request.